react-component/mobile/README.md

 1. Create a pull request(pr) from develop to master
 2. Merge the pull request
 3. Have a coffee, and the circleci will release automatically
+4. Note, after release, the develop branch will also update by bot.
+You can't merge pull request util the branch develop is up-to-date

 ### Release alpha

-As the Release above, but you need merge develop to alpha branch instead of master
+As the Release above, but you need merge develop to alpha branch instead of master and alpha release doesn't push to develop branch

 ### Doc